 The dress is designed for stable knits like Ponte, scuba, and interlock.
 I had a gift card to Girl Charlee and I ordered some of their solid Ponte to use for the dress.
 I’ve found their quality to be very hit or miss and thankfully this Ponte turned out to be a hit.
 It’s mostly poly, so not as nice as a rayon Ponte, but it’s pretty inexpensive and has washed nicely so far.

-My first Lodo was the knee length version and I decided to try colorblocking.
+My first Lodo was the knee-length version and I decided to try color-blocking.
 I really wanted to put the fuchsia on the top of the dress since I felt like it would be more slimming to have the black on the bottom.
-Alas, I had to switch it in order to have enough of the black fabric to also make an all black midi version.
+Alas, I had to switch it in order to have enough of the black fabric to also make an all-black midi version.
 Slimming or not, I am totally in love with how the color blocking looks.
 I was really pleasantly surprised by how much I loved the fit of this dress.
-It is so comfortable and I feel really great in it.
+It is so comfortable and I feel really great wearing it.

 Wearing these dresses makes me feel just a bit more stylish than I really am.
 I’m glad I tried something different from my usual fit and flare silhouette.
 I really recommend this pattern if you’re looking for a great knit dress!

 11 thoughts on “Lodo Dresses”